otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 - **No type-specific data** - Difficult to attach role-specific attributes (e.g. lecturer's department, student's enrolment data)
 - **Poor scalability** - Challenging to extend when different roles need different fields and relationships
 - **Mixed concerns** - Auth logic is entangled with user identity

-See the [Auth - Advanced Code Example](auth-advanced-code-example) for a more flexible approach.

 ---